Anasousa11/emotigrow/README.md

 Project moved to a new GitHub repository where I continued development.

-This allowed me to make consistent commits and push towards deployment without further disruption.
+This allowed me to make commits and push towards deployment without further problems.

 **Evidence Screenshot:**